spinnaker-hackathon/gardening/README.md

   - Filling out our deployment survey at go.armory.io/deployment-survey (you will also receive a charitable donation of your choice in your name)

  - **Team Prize Packages:** Teams in each challenge category will be awarded divisible First and Runner Up team prize packages.
 Read more on the [Prizes page](prizes.md).

+ _Note that the [contribution tracking sheet](https://go.armory.io/contributors) cannot track GitHub event contributions in real time because of the way the data is collected from GitHub APIs, and will reflect a lag of at least 24 hours.
+Other contributions are manually tracked via Slack and thus will also lag.
+Final point tallies will be announced after event conclusion in Slack and via the [Community Blog](https://blog.spinnaker.io/).

 ## Frequently Asked Questions